michieltjampens/dcafs/docs/Basics.md

 Let's put it to some use.
 Have two telnet sessions open:
 * `raw:dice` running in one to see the rolls come in
-* send `dice:dicer:stopd20s` in the other one, this should stop the d20 rolls to arrive in the first one
+* send `dice:dicer:stopd20s` in the other one, this should stop the d20 rolls to arrive in the first one (and you'll get 'Task Ok' once instead).

 The dicer accepts more commands, to test them out start with `dice:dicer:!!`
 * `rolld6` rolls a single 6 sided die